MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Quick fix: Query suggestion or warning

 The query editor provides suggestions and warnings as you write your queries.
 The quick fix feature can be used to adjust the query based on these suggestions and warnings.
-To customize the suggestions and warnings that you receive, see [Customize settings in Azure Data Explorer web UI](web-customize-settings.md).

 To fix a query based on a suggestion or warning: